Velir/dbt-ga4/README.md

 # Incremental Loading of Event Data

-By default, GA4 exports data into sharded event tables that use the event date as the table suffix in the format of `YYYYMMDD`.
-This package incrementally loads data from these source tables into a `base` table that is partitioned on date.
-There are two incremental load strategies available:
+By default, GA4 exports data into sharded event tables that use the event date as the table suffix in the format of `events_YYYYMMDD`.
+This package incrementally loads data from these tables (and not the `intraday` tables) into `base_ga4__events` which is partitioned on date.
+There are two incremental loading strategies available:

-- Dynamic partitions - Queries the destination table to find the latest date available.
+- Dynamic incremental partitions (Default) - This strategy queries the destination table to find the latest date available.
 Data beyond that date range is loaded in incrementally on each run.

-- Static partitions - Incrementally loads the last X days worth of data, regardless of what data is availabe.
-Enabled when variable `use_static_partition: true` and defaults to loading in the last 2 days' worth of data.
-Number of days is configured with `static_partition_lower_bound` which controls the lower end of the lookback which will be today minus the value of *static_partition_lower_bound*
+- Static incremental partitions - This strategy incrementally loads in the last X days worth of data regardless of what data is availabe.
+In certain cases, this improves performance because the `max(event_date)` does not need to be calculated dynamically.
+This is enabled when the `static_incremental_days` variable is set to an integers.
+A setting of `3` would load data from `current_date - 1` `current_date - 2` and `current_date - 3`.
+Note that `current_date` uses UTC as the timezone.

 ## Intraday Events

 Users can enable the inclusion of intraday data by setting `include_intraday_events: true`.

-Intraday events are not included in incremental loads, but are instead unioned with the incremental data after the incremental data has been loaded.
+Intraday events are not included in incremental loads, but are instead unioned with historical events.

 # Connecting to BigQuery